 The Benefits of Emergency Dental Implants

-Leaving a gap in your smile will cause your other teeth to shift and can just be embarrassing.
+Leaving a gap in your smile will cause your other teeth to shift, which can be embarrassing.
 Who wants to walk around worrying about their appearance and feeling too embarrassed to smile?
-Finally, getting an emergency dental implant will eliminate any discomfort and protect your mouth from decay and infection.
+Finally, getting an emergency dental implant will eliminate discomfort and protect your mouth from decay and infection.
+Getting an emergency dental implant will eliminate future dental work and surgeries.

 Am I A Candidate For Emergency Dental Implants?

-In order for Dr. Dean to be able to place dental implants, you must not have periodontal disease or any tooth decay.
+For Dr. Dean to be able to place dental implants, you must not have periodontal disease or any tooth decay.
 You must also be in good overall health.
 If there are signs of infection or decay, then you will have less chance of your implants being successful.
+You must also have good bone density to ensure the implant fuses with your jawbone.
+These factors ensure that you have a strong foundation for your implant-supported tooth.

 Here’s how emergency dental implants work: